What hides behind Meteorite 411? Tue 12 May 2026

 a strange and terrible report in the heavens... followed by similar reports with such increasing rapidity that after reaching the number of twenty-two they were no longer distinct but became continuous and died away like distant thunder.

-Or, more prosaically the meteorite industry shipped the Tucson Meteorite to the Smithsonian Museum.
-There, eventually, the Smithsonian's Assistant Director for meteorites John S. Rinehart trawled through his employer's exotic dowry and began publishing technical reports... under Air Force Contract AF18(600)-1596.
+However, by 1958 in the Tucson Meteorite's last known home - the Smithsonian Institution - assistant director for meteorites, John S. Rinehart, was trawling through his employer's exotic dowry and publishing technical reports - under Air Force Contract AF18(600)-1596.

-One of the reasons the public still doesn't associate meteorites with artillery, with scabs or with technologies like Composite Ceramic Armour is because publications like Rinehart's Meteorites and Ballistics weren't intended for the space-rock loving public.
+One of the reasons the public doesn't associate meteorites with scabs, with artillery, with advanced technologies like Composite Ceramic Armour - and no longer associates meteorites with artillery fire in the sky - is because publications like Rinehart's Air Force Technical Report No. 8 - Meteorites and Ballistics - weren't intended for the space-rock loving public.

-Outside the bedroom door, the public are not privy to the intimate secrets of meteorites.
-Instead they are treated to labels like 'Iron meteorite', 'Stony-Iron meteorite' and 'Stony meteorite'.
+Outside the hotel room door, the public are not privy to the intimate details of meteorites.
+Instead, they are treated to labels like 'Iron meteorite', 'Stony-Iron meteorite' and 'Stony meteorite'.

-In fact all categories of meteorite are either nickel-iron alloy or nickel-iron alloy with ceramic composites:
+When most meteorites are either nickel-iron alloy or nickel-iron alloy variants combined with ceramic composites:

 pie